Step-by-step guide to getting your motorcycle license with the MSF Basic RiderCourse

 At the conclusion of your course (normally after the second riding day), there will be a wrap-up session.
-If you have done the eCourse, passed the written exam and passed the riding skill evaluation, you will be given your course completion waiver card.
+If you have done the eCourse, attended all sessions and passed the riding skill evaluation, you will be given your course completion waiver card.
 This card is what you would take to the DMV.
 It allows you to obtain your license without having to take a DMV road test.
 You will still have to obtain a motorcycle learner’s permit if you do not already have one.

 STEP 11 – Visit the Department of Motor Vehicles to turn your waiver card into a license

 Only the DMV can issue licenses.
 In order to obtain your motorcycle endorsement, you will have to visit the DMV.
 You might have to make an appointment to do so.
 You would have to take a written test to get your motorcycle learner’s permit if you don’t already have one.
 You can now get your learner’s permit online by clicking Online Driver Learner Permit Test.
 Once you have your learner’s permit, your auto driver’s license, the course completion waiver card and the applicable fee, you would amend your license and add the motorcycle endorsement (this is a change in license class).
 It would be one license with all classes – for example if you have a regular driver’s license (class D), you’d add the motorcycle endorsement (class M) and have one license with class DM.
 Once you have your license, you are legal to ride on your own in New York State.

 Need more information?
 Please see our New Rider Quick Start Guide